of financial condition and results of operations

 Financial Crime & Compliance Management (FCCM)

-One of the key innovative products in FCCM portfolio is the Compliance Studio which has ML based behavioral risk scoring to predict propensity of crime, unsupervised segmentation & anomaly detection to identify changing behaviors and more accurately capture risk.
-It has regulator accepted scenario catalog, typology-based scenarios and models which look for fingerprints of criminal activity & supervised models which look at many combined red flags to create actionable cases.
-Compliance Agent deploys "ethical money launderers" to stress test compliance controls and provide program insights to CCOs, robust model ops to ensure models are performing as expected and within policy, automated calibration to self-tune, automated case completion and SAR Filing.
+FCCM portfolio has a sophisticated Compliance Studio which deploys ML based behavioral risk scoring to predict the propensity of crime, and unsupervised segmentation and anomaly detection to identify changing behaviors and more accurately capture risk.
+It has regulator accepted scenario catalog, typology-based scenarios and models which look for fingerprints of criminal activity and supervised models which look at many combined red flags to create actionable cases.
+Compliance Agent deploys ethical money launderers to stress test compliance controls and supports automated calibration to self-tune, automated case completion and Suspicious Activity Report Filing to law enforcement.
 Investigation Hub is a user centric platform that combines analytics and case management - graph analytics-based investigation, automated narrative generation to optimize investigator efficiency, LLM investigator to automate L0 & L1 cases and next best case - to serve the right cases at the right time to the right investigators.

 Services